Stability of Objective Structures: General Criteria and Applications: Proofs

-where the first step follows analogously to equation \eqref{eq:starR} with Lemma~\ref{Lemma:oneL} instead of Lemma~\ref{Lemma:twoL}. \end{proof} The following lemma shows that we can consider complex-valued instead of real-valued functions.
-Its standard proof is included for completeness. \begin{Lemma} We have
+Analogously we have $\newnorm u\RR=\norm{\newgggg*u_0}_2$. \end{proof} The following lemma shows that we can consider complex-valued instead of real-valued functions.
+Its standard proof is included for completeness. \begin{Lemma} We have (with matching choices of indices $0$)